microsoft/NeuronBlocks/Tutorial.md

           ]
         }
         ```
-    - ***target***. [necessary for training and test, some part necessary for prediction] This node defines the target column in the train/valid/test data.
+    - ***target***. [necessary for training and test] This node defines the target column in the train/valid/test data.
 The type of target is array because our tookit will support multi-target tasks.
 - **outputs**.
 This node defines the settings of path to save models and logs, as well as cache.
     - ***save_base_dir***.
 The directory to save models and logs.
     - ***model_name***.
 The model would be saved as save_base_dir/model_name.